 While nothing like the raucous party scene of Khao San Road, Phra Athit’s pubs and cafés present live music nightly including pop, rock and jazz performances.
 If that’s not enough though, Khao San and its full-fledged nightclubs are a short walk away.

-One way to get to Phra Athit Road from Novotel Bangkok Fenix Silom, and the most scenic, is to walk to Sathorn Pier and take a Chao Phraya Express Boat to Phra Athit Pier.
+One way to get to Phra Athit Road from Novotel Bangkok Silom Road, and the most scenic, is to walk to Sathorn Pier and take a Chao Phraya Express Boat to Phra Athit Pier.
 The trip takes about 30 minutes.